inducer/pycuda/doc/driver.rst

         .. versionadded:: 2011.1

+    .. method:: begin_capture(capture_mode=capture_mode.GLOBAL)

+        Begins graph stream capture on a stream.

+        When a stream is in capture mode, all operations pushed into the stream will not be executed, but will instead be captured into a graph.

+        :arg capture_mode: A :class:`capture_mode` specifying mode for capturing graph.

+        CUDA 10 and above.

+    .. method:: end_capture()

+        Ends stream capture and returns a :class:`Graph` object.

+        CUDA 10 and above.

+    .. method:: get_capture_info_v2()

+        Query a stream's capture state.

+        Return a :class:`tuple` of (:class:`capture_status` capture status, :class:`int` id for the capture sequence, :class:`Graph` the graph being captured into, a :class:`list` of :class:`GraphNode` specifying set of nodes the next node to be captured in the stream will depend on)

+        CUDA 10 and above.

+    .. method:: update_capture_dependencies(dependencies, flags)

+        Modifies the dependency set of a capturing stream.
+        The dependency set is the set of nodes that the next captured node in the stream will depend on.

+        :arg dependencies: A :class:`list` of :class:`GraphNode` specifying the new list of dependencies.
+        :arg flags: A :class:`int` controlling whether the set passed to the API is added to the existing set or replaces it.

+        CUDA 11.3 and above.

 .. class:: Event(flags=0)

     An event is a temporal 'marker' in a :class:`Stream` that allows taking the time